 Answer:

-Routing information can be represented in product segment dependencies, in process segment dependencies, or in both.
+Routing information can be represented in operations segment dependencies, in process segment dependencies, or in both.

-In some industries the routing is product specific, such as the route shown in Figure E.3.
+In some industries, the routing is product specific, such as the route shown in Figure E.3.
 The left side of the figure illustrates the assembly of a specific electronic product, with multiple assembly operations (at G and H).
-The routing, for a single product (or class of products), is represented by the product segment dependencies illustrated in the center of Figure E.3.
-The capability of the system, for a specific product, can be represented in a set of product segment dependencies, as illustrated on the right side of Figure E.3.
+The routing, for a single product (or class of products), is represented by the operations segment dependencies illustrated in the center of Figure E.3.
+The capability of the system, for a specific product, can be represented in a set of operations segment dependencies, as illustrated on the right side of Figure E.3.

 In this example, there could be multiple product routings given, one for each class of products.
-A scheduling system would use the product demand, product routing, and process segment capabilities to generate production schedules.
+A scheduling system would use the product demand, product routing, and process segment capabilities to generate operations schedules.